What is the DOT?

 Building Bridges: The DOT and the Trucking Community

 It's essential to realize that while the DOT creates and enforces the regulations, they're also keen on feedback.
-Many times, they've made adjustments based on the inputs from real truckers, the ones with boots on the ground.
-Want to know about Intrastate Permit?
+They've often made adjustments based on the inputs from real truckers, the ones with boots on the ground.
+Want to know about an Intrastate Permit?
 Engaging in open dialogues, attending public comment sessions, or simply voicing your concerns can help shape the future of trucking.
 After all, who knows the road better than those who live it day in and day out?

 Adapting to Challenges: The DOT's Response to Unforeseen Circumstances